 This is a peaceful, elevated coastal townhouse with panoramic sea views.
 Beautifully presented over 4 floors with enclosed courtyard to rear.
 Available all year round for holiday rental.
 Short breaks welcome.
 3 bedrooms Sleeps 6.
 Parking.
 Garden.
 Pets welcome by arrangement.
 WiFi.

-A beautiful coastal townhouse over three floors this spacious self catering holiday home is tastefully decorated in a coastal style benefits from having spectacular sea views.
+A beautiful coastal townhouse over three floors providing quality accommodation including 3 bedrooms and 2 bathrooms for up to 6 guests.
+This spacious self catering holiday home is tastefully decorated in a coastal style and benefits from having spectacular sea views.
+It is one of our most popular properties so be sure to secure your space!

 On the ground floor there is a large dining room with family sized table, sunny window with views to the sea,fully equipped kitchen (with access to rear private sunny courtyard garden with its BBQ and laundry area within the ground floor of the original net loft).
-There is a TV with freeview and DVD, pull out sofa bed and WC
+There is a TV with freeview and DVD, pull out sofa bed and newly appointed hower room with WC & wash hand basin.

 On the first floor there is a beautiful living room with panoramic harbour views, comfortable corner sofa, HD TV with DVD / Blu ray player, streaming and freeview.